-Second to the common cold, tooth decay is one of the most common disorders that affect people.
+Second only to the common cold, tooth decay is one of the most prevalent disorders in the United States.
 Unfortunately, the effects of tooth decay can be significant and long-lasting.
-According to the National Institute of Dental and Craniofacial Research, an estimated 92 percent of adults between the ages of 20 and 64 have tooth decay in their permanent teeth.
-Even more shocking is that 23 percent of adults ages 20 to 64 have tooth decay that goes untreated.
-With startling statistics such as these, it is obvious why tooth decay treatment in South Florida is imperative.
+According to the National Institute of Dental and Craniofacial Research, an estimated 92% of adults between the ages of 20 and 64 have tooth decay in their permanent teeth.
+Even more shocking, 23% of adults aged 20 to 64 have tooth decay that goes untreated.
+With startling statistics such as these, it is obvious why tooth decay treatment is imperative.

 Learn more about the best tooth decay treatment in South Florida by contacting Gentle Dental today.
-Let us help cure tooth decay issues that are affecting you before it is too late.